httpyac/httpyac.github.io/docs/guide/variables.md

 | <span v-pre>{{prefix}}</span>_deviceCodeEndpoint |  Device Code Endpoint URI | - | - | - | - | x |

 ::: warning
-To get the code from the Open ID server, a http server is started for the Authorization Flow and Implicit Flow on port 3000.
+To get the code from the Open ID server, a http server is started for the Authorization Flow and Implicit Flow on port of the redirection Uri (default Port 3000).
 The server is stopped after receiving the code (delay 2 minutes).
-You need to configure your OpenId Provider to allow localhost:3000 as valid redirect url
+You need to configure your OpenId Provider to allow redirectUri as valid redirection uri
 :::

 ```http